-Between January 1, 2019, and December 5, 2019, the California Highway Patrol received 26 U Visa requests, of which 10 were certified, and 16 were denied.
+During the fiscal year reporting period from July 1, 2020, through June 30, 2021, the California Highway Patrol received 37 U Visa requests, of which 18 were certified and 19 were denied.

-The California Highway Patrol will continue to review all U Visa requests submitted and provide certifications as outlined in California Penal Code Section 679.10.
+The California Highway Patrol will continue to review all U Visa requests submitted and provide certifications as outlined in Section 679.10 of the California Penal Code.